 Long-term aims are necessarily uncertain and often aspirational.
-Despite this, they should be specific to the individual as far as possible.
+Despite this, they should be as specific to the individual as possible.
 For example, not “To return to living in the community in an adapted house” but “To live in or as close to Ducklington as possible, so that his mother can visit easily and his daughter can provide support, and with a garden, so he can keep his dog as a pet.”

 This inability has several consequences.
 It may lead to a lack of engagement with rehabilitation and withdrawal.
 It will often cause distress, anger or depression or both.
 It may lead to trying dangerous and/or expensive ‘treatments’ (e.g. stem-cell injections) that will not succeed in helping.

 Various strategies can be tried: allowing someone to learn through failure; continuing to give information and explanation; talking with family members to engage them; waiting.
-One more positive approach is to think of and offer an attractive alternative; for example, instead of striving to return to being a club champion golfer, taking up competitive wheelchair basketball.
+One more positive approach is to consider and offer an attractive alternative; for example, instead of striving to return to being a club champion golfer, taking up competitive wheelchair basketball.

-Somehow or other, the team need to help the patient accept that there is a limit to what they can achieve, such that they can no longer perform previously essential activities.
+Somehow or other, the team must help the patient accept that there is a limit to what they can achieve, such that they can no longer perform previously essential activities.
 This goal adjustment needs to run alongside giving help to identify something that could or will become equally important.
 Not easy!